NAMD/pypln.backend/CONTRIBUTING.rst

 and apply the proposed patch.
 Sorry, but it looks like it is not maintained anymore.

-Note: we will try to move fron epydoc to Sphinx in a near future due to this problem.
+Note: we will try to move from epydoc to Sphinx in a near future due to this problem.